 While many business operators focus their time on the business and see ‘playing’ on social media as a waste of time, they have still recognised the value in nurturing their business networks.
 So the question is often asked after receiving email invite after invite; Can LinkedIn Connect my Business?
 As the medium for communication becomes social networks, business leaders and entrepreneurs realise that standing still and not engaging in social media is a recipe for decay.
-Now as CEOs become more familiar with how to present their personal brand in social networks they are looking for the best use of their time to connect with the right people online.
+Now as CEOs become more familiar with how to present their personal brand on social networks they are looking for the best use of their time to connect with the right people online.

-The place in social media for business to business connections or communications among business professionals is LinkedIn.
+The place in social media for business-to-business connections or communications among business professionals is LinkedIn.
 Already the health sector has an active use of LinkedIn with a million Doctors seeing the value in connection.
 LinkedIn has also created the ability for companies to create a corporate presence which lists business locations, products and services.
 A company can then build a B2B (business to business) brand and allow both their past and present employees to connect to the business which helps build the profile.

 Build a professional wave for your brand by encouraging your team to keep their LinkedIn profiles up to date in terms of their CV of skills and experience.
 Then ensure your company page is current and use it as a PR channel that your staff can cross promote.

 A nurtured LinkedIn profile will grow influence.